breatheco-de/content/src/content/misc/privacy-policy.md

 At all times, you may decline cookies from our site if your browser permits.
 Most browsers allow you to activate settings on your browser to refuse the setting of all or some cookies.
 Accordingly, your ability to limit cookies is based only on your browser’s capabilities.
 Please refer to the Cookies section of this privacy policy for more information.

-#### CCPA-permitted financial incentives
+#### California Privacy Laws - CPPA

-In accordance with your right to non-discrimination, we may offer you certain financial incentives permitted by the CCPA that can result in different prices, rates, or quality levels for the goods or services we provide.
+Under California Civil Code Section 1798.83, if you live in California and your business relationship with us is mainly for personal, family, or household purposes, you may ask us about the information we release to other organizations for their marketing purposes.
+In accordance with your right to non-discrimination, we may offer you certain financial incentives permitted by the California Consumer Privacy Act, and the California Privacy Rights Act (collectively, CCPA) that can result in different prices, rates, or quality levels for the goods or services we provide.
 Any CCPA-permitted financial incentive we offer will reasonably relate to the value of your personal information, and we will provide written terms that describe clearly the nature of such an offer.
 Participation in a financial incentive program requires your prior opt-in consent, which you may revoke at any time.

+Under California Civil Code Section 1798.83, if you live in California and your business relationship with us is mainly for personal, family, or household purposes, you may ask us about the information we release to other organizations for their marketing purposes.
+To make such a request, please contact us using the details provided in this privacy policy with “Request for California privacy information” in the subject line.
+You may make this type of request once every calendar year.
+We will email you a list of categories of personal information we revealed to other organisations for their marketing purposes in the last calendar year, along with their names and addresses.
+Not all personal information shared in this way is covered by Section 1798.83 of the California Civil Code.

 #### California Notice of Collection

+In the past 12 months, we have collected the following categories of personal information enumerated in the CCPA:

+- Audio or visual data, such as photos or videos you share with us or post on the service.
+- Geolocation data.

 For more information on information we collect, including the sources we receive information from, review the “Information We Collect” section.
 We collect and use these categories of personal information for the business purposes described in the “Collection and Use of Information” section, including to provide and manage our Service.

 #### Right to Know and Delete

-If you are a California resident, you have rights to delete your personal information we collected and know certain information about our data practices in the preceding 12 months.
+You have rights to delete your personal information we collected and know certain information about our data practices in the preceding 12 months.
 In particular, you have the right to request the following from us:

 - The categories of personal information we have collected about you;
 - The categories of sources from which the personal information was collected;